Skin Black Patch

 An additional possibility is skin cancer, which a dermatologist must address immediately.

-In this article, we cover numerous possible causes of skin discolouration along with pictures so you can discuss any concerns you have with your doctor.
+In this article, we cover numerous possible causes of skin Discoloration along with pictures so you can discuss any concerns you have with your doctor.

-There are many potential causes of skin discolouration, ranging from minor problems to more serious medical conditions.
+There are many potential causes of skin discoloration , ranging from minor problems to more serious medical conditions.
 These may include:

-- birthmarks, which are discoloured skin spots that may be present at or shortly after birth
+• Birthmarks, which are discoloration skin spots that may be present at or shortly after birth

 Let’s look at these possible causes of skin discolouration in more detail.